-International exhibitions and residencies include, amongst others, "Photography is Magic", Aperture Foundation, New York, 2016 curated by Charlotte Cotton and "New Materiality" residency, at the Banff, Centre for Arts, Alberta, Canada.
+Her work has been exhibited nationally, in the UK and internationally.
+Solo exhibitions include most recently "The Magician" at Gloam Gallery, Sheffield.
+International group exhibitions include, amongst others, "Photography is Magic", Aperture Foundation, New York, 2016 curated by Charlotte Cotton.
+She has taken part in international residencies, including the "New Materiality" residency, at the Banff, Centre for Arts, Alberta, Canada.

 Link to full CV